 PHI on a hospital landing page should be handled with the utmost care to ensure compliance with HIPAA regulations.
 Here are some guidelines to consider:

-- Audit trails: Maintain audit trails to track who accessed PHI, when it was accessed, and for what purpose.
+These audit trails track who accessed PHI, when it was accessed, and for what purpose.
 This can help identify and respond promptly to any unauthorized access or breaches.

 See also: